SM 25x225 [2xM8] / N52 - magnetic roller

 - Magnetic neodymium magnets are characterized by very high magnetic induction on the surface of the magnet and can operate (depending on the form) even at temperatures of 230°C or higher...

-- Wide application in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical devices or very highly developed apparatuses.
+- Wide application in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: